skjiisa/Tickmate-iOS/README.md

 ### Inspiration

-Tickmate for iOS was designed after [lordi/tickmate](https://github.com/lordi/tickmate) for Android.
+Tickmate for iOS was designed after, but not affiliated with, [lordi/tickmate](https://github.com/lordi/tickmate) for Android.

 ## Build

-Building Tickmate requires Xcode 12+ on macOS 10.15 or later for
-+ iOS Swift Package Manager support
-+ SwiftUI 2
+Just set your developer team in Xcode and build!

 Dependencies:

 * [malcommac/SwiftDate](https://github.com/malcommac/SwiftDate)
 * [siteline/SwiftUI-Introspect](https://github.com/siteline/SwiftUI-Introspect)

-These dependencies should be automatically fetched by Xcode.
+These dependencies will be automatically fetched by Swift Package Manager in Xcode.

 ## License